-Name: Birna Einarsdóttir First elected: November 2023 Education and experience: Birna has over 30 years experience in the banking sector, both in Íslandsbanki and in the Royal Bank of Scotland.
-Before her banking career she worked in marketing as the Marketing Director of the television station Stöð 2, among other roles.Birna holds a degree in Business Administration, Cand.oecon from University of Iceland and MBA from University of Edinburgh.
-Member of board or management: Birna is also chairman of the board of Fólk Reykjavík.
-Shareholdings in the Company as at 31.12.2023 and other interest related to large shareholders, competitors, customers or suppliers None Board member
+Name: Birna Einarsdóttir First elected: October 2023 Education and experience: Birna has over 30 years experience in the banking sector, both in Íslandsbanki and in the Royal Bank of Scotland.
+Before her banking career she worked in marketing as the Marketing Director of the television station Stöð 2, among other roles.
+Birna holds a degree in Business Administration, Cand.oecon from University of Iceland and MBA from University of Edinburgh.
+Member of board or management: Birna is also chairman of the board of Fólk Reykjavík and Verðbréfamiðstöð Íslands hf (VBM), and is a board member of Kjarnafæði Norðlenska ehf, Orkan IS ehf, Gallon ehf and Thor Landeldi ehf Shareholdings in the Company as at 31.12.2024 and other interest related to large shareholders, competitors, customers or suppliers None

+Board member